 Weighted least squares adjusts for these situations where the error term has a non-constant variance (technically called “heteroskedasticity”).
 To even out the variance across observations, each one is weighted by the reciprocal of its estimated standard error.
 For polling data, then, the weights should be proportional to the reciprocal of 1/sqrt(N), or just sqrt(N) itself.
 I thus weight each observation by the square root of its sample size.

 More intuitively we are weighting polls based on their sample sizes.
-However, because we are first taking the square roots of the sample sizes, the weights grow more slowly as samples increase in size.
+However, because we are first taking the square roots of the sample sizes, the weights grow more slowly as samples increase in size, just as does the accuracy of prediction.